CrispenGari/opencv-python/distance-betweeen-obj/README.md

 ## Distance between 2 objects OpenCV
-This calculates the distance between two points on the left-click of the mouse.
+This calculates the distance between two points (in pixels) on the left-click of the mouse.
 The points are then labeled respectively to with letters A-Z.

 <p align="center">